 This debate has been on for a very long time now.
-In this article, we would be discussing these two software that is built for image editing.
+In this article, we would be discussing this two software that is built for image editing.

 For several decades now, the name on the lips of every image manipulator or editor is Photoshop.
 It is fair enough to call it the benchmark for quality and performance.

 According to various reviews from users, they claim that these two editing instruments are suitable for different purposes.
 Meaning, each has its unique selling point.